 Should we resign or be requested to resign we will normally issue a disengagement letter to ensure that our respective responsibilities are clear.
-Should we have no contact with you for a period of two years or more we may issue to your last known address a disengagement letter and hence cease to act.
+Should we have no contact with you for a period of 2 years or more we may issue to your last known address a disengagement letter and hence cease to act.

 During the course of our work we may collect information from you and others relevant to the Services.
 We will return any original documents to you if requested.
-Whilst certain documents may legally belong to you we may destroy correspondence and other papers that we store, electronically or otherwise, which are more than seven years old.
+Whilst certain documents may legally belong to you we may destroy correspondence and other papers that we store, electronically or otherwise, which are more than 7 years old.
 You must tell us if you require the return or retention of any specific documents for a longer period.

 You may have a legal responsibility to retain documents and records relevant to the Services, for example for tax purposes, for specified periods as required by law.
 You are responsible for complying with any such record retention requirements.

-HW Fisher and its related companies (as set below, and referred to collectively in this notice as “HW Fisher”, “we”, “us” and “our”) are committed to respecting and protecting our clients’ privacy.
+HW Fisher LLP and its related entities (as set below, and referred to collectively in this notice as “HW Fisher”, “we”, “us” and “our”) are committed to respecting and protecting our clients’ privacy.
 This privacy notice (together with any other documents referred to in it) sets out how we look after our clients’ (“you” and “your”) personal data, and tells you about your privacy rights and how the law protects you.

 Acre House, 11-15 William Road, London, NW1 3ER